Owner, Luxury Lotus Spa

 Owner, Sabine's Gout Creole

 Sabine Juste is the owner of Sabine’s Gout Creole, a takeout restaurant made up of the finest Haitian Cuisine coupled with many traditional American favorites, located in Tampa, Florida.
 Despite being a takeout restaurant, Sabine Gout Creole experienced a drastic drop in sales at one point as a result of the pandemic.
-The advice of the Women’s Business Centre and their team of experts helped Mrs. Juste to build confidence, create a vision for her business and develop marketing initiatives through UberEats, Yelp, Google, and Facebook.
+The advice of her business coach helped Mrs. Juste to build confidence, create a vision for her business and develop marketing initiatives through UberEats, Yelp, Google, and Facebook.
 As a result, her profits increased and she was able to apply for COVID-19 Relief funds such as PPP, EIDL Advance, and the One Tampa Relief Fund.
+The Tampa WBC CARES program provided Sabine with the necessary guidance she needed during the pandemic.

 Owner, Greyline Media